Kim Roberts (actress)

-Kim Roberts is a Canadian actress, best known for her roles as Mayor Goodway in Paw Patrol, Greta on The Sinner, Christine in The Handmaids Tale, Marnie in Schitt's Creek, Neeva in The Strain, Gloria in Lucky Seven, Camilla in Being Erica, Mazz in The Doodlebops, Mrs. Arvin in I'm Not There, Deborah in Saw III and Saw IV and Mrs. Bosco in The Cheetah Girls.
+Kim Roberts is a Canadian actress, best known for her roles as Mayor Goodway in Paw Patrol, Greta on The Sinner, Christine in The Handmaid's Tale, Marnie in Schitt's Creek, Neeva in The Strain, Gloria in Lucky Seven, Camilla in Being Erica, Mazz in The Doodlebops, Mrs. Arvin in I'm Not There, Deborah in Saw III and Saw IV and Mrs. Bosco in The Cheetah Girls.

 Early life

 Roberts' parents are from the Caribbean.
 Her mother, Josephine is from the Creole island of Dominica and her late father, Oswald, was born in Jamaica.
 They met and married in Toronto, Canada, where Roberts and her brother Mark were born.
 Roberts still has close ties to both islands.
 As a child, Roberts performed as a member of The Friendship Circle, a group of young singers and dancers directed by Lois Lilienstein of Sharon, Lois and Bram and her partner Louise.
 The ensemble toured locally, singing folk songs at schools and festivals like Mariposa, as well as appearing on Bram's TV show.

 Under the direction of her older cousins, Roberts began her stage career as a leading lady in home productions put on for friends and parents.
 She attended a drama lab at the University of Toronto at age 12, which solidified her interest in the craft.

 While enrolled in the gifted program at Earl Haig Secondary School, Roberts was given special permission to enter the acting stream at Claude Watson School for the Arts.
 Roberts finished her studies at C. W. Jefferys Collegiate Institute.